Tan-Shadow/tan-shadow/README.md

      ///////            connectMe: Tan_Shadow#3697 (Discord)

 tan@github:~$ sudo rm -rf /*
-[sudo] password for tan: youdontseemypassword
+[sudo] password for tan: averyhardpassword
 Are you sure you want to remove root(y/n): y [||||||||-----------------------------------] 10%
 ```